telerik/report-server-docs/security/security-overview.md

 ## Redistributing Telerik Report Server

 [Telerik Report Server]({%slug introduction%}) is part of several Telerik bundles and is licensed under the conditions with which you've obtained the product.
-In the article you can find technical guidelines for protecting the Telerik Report Server application.
+In the article, you can find technical guidelines for protecting the Telerik Report Server application.

 For more detailed answers to common security-related questions, please refer to our [Security FAQ page]({%slug security-faq%}).